Sudan Regional Refugee Crisis | Education Cannot Wait UNHCR UNICEF and Strategic Partners Call for Increased Resources for the Education Response in Egypt and Across the Region During High-Level UN Mission

-Sudan Regional Refugee Crisis: Education Cannot Wait, UNHCR, UNICEF and Strategic Partners Call for Increased Resources for the Education Response in Egypt and Across the Region During High-Level UN Mission (Di giovedì 22 agosto 2024) - Additional funding is urgently needed to scale up access to safe inclusive, equitable quality Education for Refugees as well as vulnerable host community children.
+Sudan Regional Refugee Crisis: Education Cannot Wait, UNHCR, UNICEF and Strategic Partners Call for Increased Resources for the Education Response in Egypt and Across the Region During High-Level UN Mission (Di venerdì 23 agosto 2024) Additional funding is urgently needed to scale up access to safe inclusive, equitable quality Education for Refugees as well as vulnerable host community children.
 CAIRO, Aug.
 22, 2024 /PRNewswire/Notizie su altre fonti

 Over 748,000 Refugees and asylum-seekers are registered with UNHCR Egypt, a majority of whom are women and children who have recently arrived in Egypt fleeing the brutal conflict that started in Sudan in April 2023.
 Since the conflict broke, the registered Sudanese Refugee population has grown almost sevenfold and numbers are expected to keep rising.
 With needs growing exponentially, Resources are running thin for the Government of Egypt, UN agencies and other Strategic Partners to provide Refugee and host community children with safe, protective quality learning spaces.Leggi tutta la notizia su liberoquotidiano